Open-Systems-Pharmacology/Suite/README.md

 Models created in PK-Sim® or MoBi® can be exported in *PK Modeling Language* (***.pkml**) format and shared between the OSP tools.
 Internally, PKML file format is nothing more than XML with a predefined structure.

-### Import and Export‌
+### Import and Export

 Apart from the communication and exchange via R, PK-Sim® and MoBi® have import and export functions for MS Excel®, CSV and NONMEM® that allow for the import of experimental data or the export of simulation results, for example.
 MoBi® has SBML import functionalities.
 PK-Sim can also import and export *project snapshots* in [JSON format](https://en.wikipedia.org/wiki/JSON) (s.
-[Exporting Project to Snapshot](../part-3/importing-exporting-project-data-models.md#exporting-project-to-snapshot-loading-project-from-snapshot) for details).
+[Exporting Project to Snapshot](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/importing-exporting-project-data-models#exporting-project-to-snapshot-loading-project-from-snapshot) for details).

 ## Code Status
 [![Setup status](https://ci.appveyor.com/api/projects/status/1p3m417amhra2gic/branch/develop?svg=true&passingText=Suite-Setup)](https://ci.appveyor.com/project/open-systems-pharmacology-ci/suite/branch/develop)